Guide to the Mary Arden Hauss Collection, 1926-1929

 Mary Arden Hauss, of Thomasville, NC, graduated from Duke University in 1929.
 While a student, Hauss was involved in numerous activities.
 She was a member of the Omicron Beta Chapter of Sigma Tau Delta, the Omicron Chapter of Alpha Delta Pi, the Beta of North Carolina Chapter of Phi Beta Kappa, and the Alpha Tau Chapter of Kappa Delta Pi, and Eko-L. Additionally, Hauss was an Associate Editor of both The Archive and The Chronicle and was Vice President of Women's Student Government.
 She was also a member of the Taurian Players.

-[Identification of item], Mary Arden Hauss Collection, University Archives, Duke University.
+[Identification of item], Mary Arden Hauss Collection, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Mary Arden Hauss Collection was received by the University Archives as a gift in 2008.